homeodor/DobrynyaConfigurator/README.md

 ```
 FILENAME - bytes containing the filename
 00 ... - one or more zeroes to terminate the filename
 ...
-8-bit → 7-bit encoded blob
+8-bit → 7-bit encoded blob (if required)
 ```

 The filename is padded with zeroes such as the total length of the SysEx message is a multiple of 3.
 This has to do with the fact that MIDI-USB uses a 3-byte data in its packet.

 ### Renaming / duplicating

-Currently the Configurator only uses ```RENAME_PATCH``` command.
-For duplicating patches, it actually downloads the patch from the device and re-uploads it after checking (though direct duplication with ```DUPLICATE_PATCH``` probably works, too).
+Currently the Configurator only uses ```RENAMEPATCH``` command.
+For duplicating patches, it actually downloads the patch from the device and re-uploads it after checking (though direct duplication with ```COPYPATCH``` probably works, too).

 The data very similar to general file operations, except of course there are two filenames and no blob is required: